tiipos/tiipos.github.io/react/react-07-offline.md

     })
     .catch(() => {
       console.log(
-        'No internet connection found.
-App is running in offline mode.'
+        "No internet connection found.
+App is running in offline mode."
       );
     });
 }

 export function unregister() {
-  if ('serviceWorker' in navigator) {
+  if ("serviceWorker" in navigator) {
     navigator.serviceWorker.ready.then(registration => {
       registration.unregister();
     });